-The use of functional assessments as the primary determinant of NDIA access decisions and plan budgets is untested, unproven and unevaluated.
+The use of mandatory assessments to be the primary determinant of NDIA access decisions and plan budgets is untested, unproven and unevaluated.

-In our consultations with expert clinicians and researchers, we have been unable to find an international example where the proposed assessment tools have been used for the purpose of determining a disability support budget.
+In our consultations with a range of experts, we have been unable to find an international example where the proposed assessment tools have been used for the purpose of determining a disability support budget.
 The tools have been designed for screening and assessing functional capacity, not for feeding into an algorithm to determine funding allocations.
 How the assessment results will be used to do this has not been explained, nor the results of any modelling or testing been made available.
+Key elements of the policy architecture remain shrouded in mystery; for example, a critical element of the policy is known as the "Personalised Budgeting Tool", which is the means by which a person's mandatory assessment outcome will be translated into an NDIS budget.
+To-date, representatives of the disability sector have received limited briefings on this tool and have had no opportunity to contribute to its scope and development.